-Permanent total disability (PTD) is part of the workers’ compensation system in the state of Illinois.
-Typically, it provides lifetime financial support for employees who have sustained a permanent work-related injury or illness and are unable to work.
-Furthermore, your employer or their workers’ compensation insurance company will pay your PDT benefits.
+Permanent total disability (PTD) is a part of the Illinois workers’ compensation system that’s designed to provide lifetime financial support to you if you’ve sustained a permanent work-related injury or illness and are unable to work.

 Permanent Total Disability Benefits Under Illinois Workers’ Compensation Law

 You’re eligible for permanent total disability – PTD in Illinois if the following applies to your situation:

 - You’ve had complete or partial loss of a body part such as losing a limb, finger, or even an eye in an accident.

 - You’ve had complete or partial loss of the use of part of your body as in not being able to partially/fully use one arm because of nerve damage.

 - You’ve had partial loss of the use of your body as a whole as in no longer being able to lift heavy objects because of a back injury.

 If any of the above describes your situation, then you need to reach out to us today so we can be sure you’re getting the benefits you’re entitled to!